Natural stone flooring is a great addition to any home or commercial building. It is enduring and outlasts many other flooring options.

 Everything that we use in modern flooring – slate, marble, travertine, and granite – all wear with high foot traffic.
 That makes the real decision more about restoration.
 To keep the value of your home or commercial building high, the restoration capability of natural stone flooring is a top consideration.

-- Slate is beautiful, but its beauty comes from the uneven nature.
+- Slate is beautiful, but its beauty comes from its uneven nature.
 Refinishing and restoration can ruin that.

 - Marble is dense and hard, which means it stands up to high foot traffic.
 Its hardness makes it easier to refinish over most other natural stones.